 Animal abuse in industrial agriculture, which is the basis for why some people don’t eat animal products, is however, through social meanings, acceptable.
 Benefiting from animal abuse(eating) is good, whereas not eating such animals earns negative attention.
-Calling attention to the problems of abuse is socially punished, and laws have even been passed to prevent taking pictures to prove it.
+Calling attention to the problems of abuse is socially punished, and laws have even been passed to prevent people taking pictures to show what is taking place.

 People in the majority will even boast, and taunt someone who abstains that they are eating bacon for instance.
 Without getting into who does what and how often, just calling attention to this disparity in what is the same action, in both cases, one shameful one worth bragging and being proud about, you see how societal reinforcement changes the meanings of actions that have the same effects.